 - Quality standards (quality expectations/requirements)

 Also, the following tips can simplify your struggle of migrating the data:

-- Have all the important data in clean formats (preferably Excel), or make sure that you can export the data from existing system to a table format
+- Have all the important data in clean formats (preferably Excel).
+Alternatively, make sure you can export the data from the existing system to a table format

 - Double-check if formats are the same across data sets

 - Introduce a cohesive factor that ties the data together wherever you have previously divided it into different sheets – like IDs or names.